RozaAbolghasemi/Fraud-detection/README.md

-# Fraud Detection in Financial Invoices
+# Fraud Detection and risk analysis

 This project presents an exploratory data analysis and anomaly detection approach for identifying suspicious invoice activity within a financial services context.
 The goal is to uncover patterns of potential fraud or credit abuse in customer transaction data following a system integrity issue.